PHANzgz/STM32-H7-camera-interface-and-display/README.md

  # Usage
 You can see the API for both the OV7670 and the ILI9341 in `OV7670.h` and `ILI9341.h`, respectively.
 These files can be found in the [/nucleo-h743-camera-interface/Drivers](/nucleo-h743-camera-interface/Drivers) folder.
 You can find the example usage in [main.c](/nucleo-h743-camera-interface/Core/Src/main.c).

-For the RGB565 color mode, ensure the `USE_GRAYSCALE` flag is set to `0`.
+If you are running the demo in RGB565 color mode, ensure the `USE_GRAYSCALE` flag is set to `0` in `main.c`.
 Also, DCMI peripheral settings should look as follows:

 ![dcmi_rgb565](/images/dcmi_rgb.png)

 In this mode, the image frame buffer should be of size `QVGA_HEIGHT*QVGA_WIDTH /2` in 32-bit words since there are two bytes per pixel(i.e. two pixels per 32-bit word).

-For the grayscale mode, the camera is actually set in YUV(YCbCr 4:2:2) color mode, so to get the gray values, the Cb and Cr values are ignored, keeping only the luminance(Y) ones.
+For the grayscale mode(`USE_GRAYSCALE` should be 1), the camera is actually set in YUV(YCbCr 4:2:2) color mode, so to get the gray values, the Cb and Cr values are ignored, keeping only the luminance(Y) ones.
 To do so, set the following DCMI peripheral settings:

 ![dcmi_gray](/images/dcmi_grayscale.png)